-Although the photograph has been altered to make it appear that Oswald is co-worker Billy Lovelady (for example, the receding hairline and shirt that has been given an ill-defined checkered pattern in an attempt to duplicate the shirt Lovelady said he wore that day), the over and under shirts hang identically on the body when compared to the photograph below after Lee Oswald was arrested.
+Although the photograph has been altered to make it appear that Oswald is co-worker Billy Lovelady (for example, the receding hairline), the over and under shirts hang identically on the body when compared to the photograph below after Lee Oswald was arrested.
 The shirt looks like it is linen with a distinct weave and a distinct lapel.
 Note also how loose-fitting it is (apparently he had lost some weight prior to the assassination), and that Oswald didn’t have all the buttons done up.
-In the photograph below, the old white t-shirt Oswald wore underneath it is clearly visible with its stretched neck that made it look a v-neck from a distance.
+In the photograph below, the old white t-shirt Oswald wore underneath it is clearly visible with its stretched neck that made it look like a v-neck from a distance.
 In fact, Oswald had a habit of pulling at the front of his tee shirts, which is obvious in this photo.

-Billy Lovelady said that he wore a long sleeved plaid shirt on November 22, but in the FBI Mugshots at right he was wearing a short-sleeved, red-and-white-striped sport shirt.
+Billy Lovelady was apparently recorded as saying that he wore a long sleeved plaid shirt on November 22, but in the FBI Mugshots above he was wearing a short-sleeved, red-and-white-striped sport shirt.
 He explained that he was unaware that for these mugshots he had to wear the same shirt he was wearing on November 22.
-In fact, the truth of the matter is that Lovelady did wear a red and white striped shirt on November 22, 1963, as he stated for the Warren Commission (see below).
+In fact, the truth of the matter is that Lovelady did wear a red and white striped shirt on November 22, 1963, as he stated for the Warren Commission (see below underlined).

 Perhaps the memory of President Kennedy’s assassination would have remained much as it was, seared by shock into a fifteen-year-old brain if I had not chanced to hear a story that American comedian, Bill Hicks, was fond of telling.
 It went something like this: